Abu Bakr ibn Sa'd

-Abu Bakr ibn Sa'd, also known as Muzaffar al-Din Qutlugh Khan, was the Salghurid atabeg (ruler) of Fars from 1226 to 1260.
+Abu Bakr ibn Sa'd (Persian: اتابک مظفرالدین ابوبکر بن سعد بن زنگی), also known as Muzaffar al-Din Qutlugh Khan, was the Salghurid atabeg (ruler) of Fars from 1226 to 1260.
 He was the son and successor of Sa'd I.

 Background

 Since 1148, the southern Iranian region of Fars had been ruled by the Turkoman Salghurid dynasty.
 Abu Bakr was the son of Sa'd I (r.
 1198–1226), the Salghurid atabeg (ruler) of Fars.
-Before his succession to the throne, Abu Bakr attempted to seize power by rebelling in Shiraz against his father during the latters conflict with two princes of the Khwarazmian Empire.
+Before his succession to the throne, Abu Bakr attempted to seize power by rebelling in Shiraz against his father during the latter's conflict with two princes of the Khwarazmian Empire.
 He was, however, defeated by local troops and imprisoned.
 Just before his father's death on 5 November 1226, Abu Bakr was released and subsequently became the new atabeg.

 Reign

 On 12 November 1230, Abu Bakr captured the Kish Island, thus giving him access to the trade between the Persian Gulf and India, where he could enforce dues on it.
 In August 1236, Abu Bakr seized the islands of Bahrayn, which was officially part of the Abbasid Caliphate.
 This resulted in a long struggle against its Arab inhabitants.

 Following the occupation of northern Iran and Baghdad by Ilkhanid ruler Hulagu Khan (r.
 1256–1265), Abu Bakr declared his allegiance to him by sending his son Sa'd II to the Mongol court at Baghdad.
 During Sa'd II's assignment, Abu Bakr died, on 18 May 1260.
 Sa'd II thus succeeded him, but died en route at Tafresh due to illness after ruling for twelve or eighteen days.

 According to the modern historian John Limbert, Abu Bakr's death marked the start of the decline of the Salghurids, as his successors were either "drunkards, braggarts, or children," contrary to the previous "harsh and tough-minded Salghurid rulers."